Interactive blocking with HTTP response pages

 By default, a user bypass is in effect for 10 minutes (600 seconds) without displaying the warning page on subsequent visits.
 You can set the duration to as long as a year, or you can force the user to bypass the block every time.
 This limit applies to every Interactive Block rule in the policy.
 You cannot set the limit per rule.

-Logging options for interactively blocked traffic are identical to those in allowed traffic, but if a user does not bypass the interactive block, the system can log only beginning-of-connection events.
+Logging options for interactively blocked traffic are identical to those in allowed traffic.
+If a user does not bypass the interactive block, the system can log only beginning-of-connection events.
 When the system initially warns the user, it marks any logged beginning-of-connection event with the Interactive Block or Interactive Block with reset action.
 If the user bypasses the block, additional connection events logged for the session have an action of Allow.